Gordhandas/Freelancer-AI-Responder/README.md

     -   Toggle **Search the web** if you need up-to-date information.
 5.  **Generate Response**: Click the "Generate Response" button.
 The AI will craft a reply based on your profile, the conversation history, and your selected settings.
 6.  **Copy and Use**: Review the generated response and any web sources.
 If you're happy with it, click the copy icon and paste it into your email or messaging client.
 7.  **Manage Conversations**: Switch between different client conversations using the list in the sidebar.
 The sidebar can be toggled using the "Conversations" button in the header.
+You can also import and export all conversations using the icons next to the "Conversations" title.